Jeremiah 33.14-16, 1 Thessalonians 3.9-13, Luke 21.25-36

 But did we listen?

 And that, finally, is what Jesus calls us to carry on doing…until the time that God’s reign is completely and definitively established.
-In our Gospel reading, Jesus reminds us that we cannot know when that day will come.
+In our Gospel reading, Jesus reminds us to ‘be alert at all times, praying that we (sic.) may have the strength to…stand before the Son of Man’ (Lk.21:36).
 Only God knows when the Kingdom will be finally and fully established.
 But, he gives us a sacred task to carry out until that day finally comes.
 We are those who, in the words of the Gospel, are to ‘keep alert’.
 We are to be constantly ready – like a man who goes on a journey, and commands his doorkeeper to be on the watch.
 We are to be alert…alert to every sign of the Kingdom…alert for the moment when the master comes.

 But, while we wait for the completion of the Justice and Mercy of God, there is a very real sense in which God is already among us, already coming – in fact already here.